wbzhou2001/Inverse-Conformal-Risk-Control/README.md

 This repository provides a reference implementation of ICRC for robust linear optimization under box uncertainty sets, together with a post-hoc model selection procedure based on CREME.

-## Motivation

-Many uncertainty quantification methods produce prediction intervals that are statistically valid but not necessarily useful for downstream decision making.
-In optimization applications, the ultimate goal is often to control the loss incurred by using a robust decision instead of the oracle decision that knows the true realization.

 ## Repository Structure

 ```text